ottok/debgpt/README.md

 are uncertain how the third-party API servers will handle the data you created.
 Please refer their corresponding user agreements before adopting one of them.
-Be aware of such risks, and refrain from sending confidential information such like paied API keys to LLM.
+Be aware of such risks, and refrain from sending confidential information such like paid API keys to LLM.

 CONFIGURATION